siddhantdhaware/vehicle_classification/todo/FP_plan.md

   - Write perfect helper functions
   - Explore datasets output images of what the dataset looks like
     - also put split folders code in this dataset
+    - script to automatically download raw folders in data
   - Ensure all notebooks are perfectly formatted and code is commented

 ################################################################################